JapaneseGrass/ParkRangerTools/README.md

 Uploaded photos are saved under `frontend/uploads/`, and the shared `truck_inspections.db` file keeps inspection history for both roles.

+Rangers now check out a vehicle before taking it into the field.
+A checkout triggers an inspection that records the starting mileage; the vehicle disappears from the available list until it is returned.
+Returning a vehicle requires a second inspection to capture ending mileage, ensuring the fleet log always reflects the latest odometer values.
+The return flow is lightweight—only the final mileage is required, with optional notes if the ranger wants to flag anything for follow-up.

 ### Testing

 Run the pytest suite (after installing the optional dev dependencies) to verify